ActualTrash/dvfs_research/README.md

 # DVFS Research

-This repository contains useful scripts and programs used to gather data for our project for UVA's CS 6501/4501: Hardware Security (Spring 2023)
+This repository contains useful scripts and programs used to gather data for our project for UVA's CS 6501/4501: Hardware Security (Spring 2023).

+## What is in this repo

+The program we used to record data is in `data_recorder/`.
+The experiment code is in `experiments`.
+There are several scripts in `data_recorder/data_processing` that we used to convert data and produce graphs.

 ## Commands we found useful while doing this research